 Those failures make me wonder if all the effort I put into bettering my life is even worth it?

 In the past few months, I have been focusing on bettering myself.
 I want to be the best me I can be; best wife, best mom, and just all-around best person.
 I have been working on my mental, emotional and spiritual health; improving my thinking, being more patient, more kind and more understanding.

 But I am learning that being a 'better you' can be a very challenging task.
 Most days I've felt defeated.

 So I found myself self-loathing because I've felt I can't match up to the person I am aspiring to be.

 This woman I want to become seems to be so out of reach; she's got her life together, and I don't.

 I am reaching out to the most amazing me- the woman I know I can potentially be... the one who is worth more than rubies.
 But I feel like all my efforts are worthless.

-In my frustration, I had this conversation with my husband who reminded me that my worth as a person doesn't depend on how much "work" I put in.
+However today I am reminded me that my worth as a person doesn't depend on how much "work" I put in.
 I am worth what I am worth regardless of the effort.

-This was so eye-opening to me.
-It made me understand that knowing my worth first-hand helps me operate my life from a place of strength.
+This is comforting and eye-opening, it helps me understand that knowing my worth first-hand helps me operate my life from a place of strength.

 Where you are in life doesn't determine your worth, and your value is not affected by your imperfections.